nossie531/iter_chunk_ext/README.md

-iter_segment
+iter_chunk_ext
 ===

-Iterator extension for segmenting items.
+Iterator extension for grouping items.

 *The author of this crate is not good at English.*
 *Forgive me if the document is hard to read.*